LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 #### The JobData Class

 The `JobData` class is responsible for importing the data from the CSV file and parsing it into a C#-friendly format, that is, into `Dictionary` and `List` form.
-Look toward the bottom of the class and you will see a method named `loadData`, which does just what it advertises.
-After parsing the file data, it stores the data in the private property `allJobs` which is of type `List<Dictionary<string, string>>`.
+Look toward the bottom of the class and you will see a method named `LoadData`, which does just what it advertises.
+After parsing the file data, it stores the data in the private property `AllJobs` which is of type `List<Dictionary<string, string>>`.

 <aside class="aside-note" markdown="1">We haven't covered static properties and methods in-depth yet.
 For this assignment, know simply that they allow us to use properties and methods of a class without creating an object from that class.
-For example, we can call `JobData.findAll()` from the `TechJob` class.</p>
+For example, we can call `JobData.FindAll()` from the `TechJob` class.</p>

 If you want to create a new method in `JobData`, or add a property, be sure to declare it `static`.
 </aside>

-Let's look more closely at the data type is of `allJobs`.
+Let's look more closely at the data type is of `AllJobs`.
 It purports to be an `List` that stores `Dictionary` objects which have `string` keys and `string` values.
 If we were to represent some of this data visually, using `[]` for an `List` and `{}` with key/value pairs (as in Python lists and dictionaries), it would look like this:

 ```nohighlight
 [